Keerthi-prasanna-Sa/ITcalculator/README.md

 * Keerthi prasanna Sa
 * Kiran kumar R

 * Thanks to our Prof. Sagar pandey sir, who gave the spark to fire up this project.
+   * You can check some of his works here 👉 https://www.researchgate.net/profile/Sagar-Pande-2
 * Thanks to all the sources(Stackoverflow, youtube, Python.org etc) that we refered too.

 Thank you and have a great day :)